succinctlabs/lidox/README.md

 # lido-oracle-demo

-This repo implements a fully-working POC of correctly calculating the total Lido reserves, number of validators ever deposited, and number of exited validators in ZK across all ~1M validators on Goerli for ~300k gas.
+This repo implements a fully-working POC of correctly calculating the total Lido reserves, number of validators ever deposited, and number of exited validators in ZK across all ~2M validators for ~300k gas.

 It is built using [plonky2x](https://github.com/succinctlabs/succinctx) proving system and deployed with the [Succinct SDK](https://github.com/succinctlabs/succinctx).

+## Circuit Logic

+1. From the input beacon block root, prove the validator and balance tree roots.
+   - Note: we actually prove a subset of the full trees because most of the values are zero.
+2. In a mapreduce-like system:
+   1. Map the validators into batches of 512, and for each batch, calculate the total balances, validators, and exited validators.
+Additionally, compute the merkle hashes of this batch's balances and validators within the full validator tree.
+   2. Reduce the batch roots in pairs to form a single validator root and single balance root.
+3. Confirm that the resulting validator and balance root are correct.
+4. Output the result data.

 ## Installation

-To test things locally, we suggest setting `NB_VALIDATORS=1024` inside `v1.rs`.
-Otherwise, the proving times will be very long.

 To run the test locally:

 ```
-export RUST_LOG=debug
-cargo test --package lido-oracle-demo --bin v1 --release -- tests --nocapture
+RUST_LOG=debug cargo test test_circuit --release -- --nocapture
 ```

 ## Contracts